learn-co-curriculum/cssi-9.3-appengine-datastore-one-to-many/README.md

 ## Motivation / Why Should You Care?

 Often we want to represent real world concepts in code.
 For example we might want to store all of the posts a user has made on Facebook in our database.
-In this case *One* user has *Many* associated posts.
+In this case *One* user has *Many* associated posts, but a post was only ever created by one user.
 This is a foundational component of database technology that allows for complex behaviors.

 ## Lesson